 If you want to visit Greece, but are on a tight budget, fear not, it CAN be done!
 I’m almost hesitant to tell you about this major tip on how to visit Greece on a budget because this island might be the best-hidden gem in all of Greece if not all of Europe.

 Why Go to Kefalonia, Greece?

 So you’re wondering why you should pick Kefalonia, Greece for your first foray into Greece.
-Here’s why:
+Besides being one of the most inspiring places in Greece, here’s why: